ROCm/TransformerEngine/README.rst

   tests/pytorch/test_torch_save_load.py
   tests/pytorch/test_fused_rope.py
   tests/pytorch/test_deferred_init.py
+  tests/pytorch/fused_attn/test_fused_attn.py
+  tests/pytorch/fused_attn/test_fused_attn_with_cp.py

-Execute the following command to test them after a successfuly installation with Pytorch.
+Execute the following command to test them after a successfuly installation with PyTorch:

 .. code-block:: bash

-  ROCBLAS_STREAM_ORDER_ALLOC=1 NVTE_FUSED_ATTN=0 NVTE_FLASH_ATTN=0 pytest tests/pytorch/<testname>
+  NVTE_FLASH_ATTN=0 pytest tests/pytorch/<testname>

-`ROCBLAS_STREAM_ORDER_ALLOC=1` can be dropped when the hipGraph feature is fully supported in Pytorch on AMDGPUs.
+* Env `ROCBLAS_STREAM_ORDER_ALLOC=1` can be used in PyTorch-rocBLAS configuration.
+It can be dropped when the hipGraph feature is fully supported in PyTorch on AMDGPUs.
-The other environmental variables are required since our ROCm Transformer Engine has not supported fused attention or flash attention yet.
+* Env `NVTE_FLASH_ATTN=0` is required since our ROCm Transformer Engine has not supported the standalone FlashAttention module from `Dao-AILab <https://github.com/Dao-AILab/flash-attention>`_.
+However, we have offered an equivalent implementation based on `Composable Kernel <https://github.com/ROCm/composable_kernel>`_.

-Jax
+JAX
+"""

 The following jax pytests except for test_fused_attn.py are supported.

 .. code-block:: bash